wilr/SDK-PHP/README.md

 Gateway::$merchantSecret = 'Circle4Take40Idea';
 ```

-The other static public variables of the class can also be overriden if required, including support for HTTP proxying if required.
+The other static public variables of the class can also be overridden if required, including support for HTTP proxying if required.
 Take a look at gateway.php to see the full method signatures.
 A request array that describes the transaction is then required.
 For example:

 ```
     $req = array(